Los Angeles Park Forests

 Sponsor: Thomas Safran & Associates

-About: Within the main meadow of this amazing East LA park, we’ve planted 12 new trees, six of which are Afghan pine trees and six are Shumard oak trees.
+About: In a grassy field of this heavily used South Los Angeles park, we’ve planted 12 new trees, six of which are Afghan pine trees and six are Shumard oak trees.
 This project was made possible through a generous donation from Thomas Safran & Associates.

 More information about Ross Snyder Rec Center at https://www.laparks.org/reccenter/ross-snyder.